-A kayak’s hull is its bare bones form and usually is dressed up before even leaving the manufacturer.
-But when you really look at them, you’ll notice that not one single hull looks the same.
-Ok, sure they sometimes look similar, but kayak hull designs can also vary drastically – and there’s a reason for this!
+A kayak’s hull is its bare-bones form, and it’s usually dressed up before even leaving the manufacturer.
+When you really look at them, you’ll notice that no two hulls look the same.
+Sure, they sometimes look similar, but kayak hull designs can vary drastically – and there’s a reason for this!

 While basic hull designs are by no means limited to any set group, we do notice that there are four common types.
 These include rounded, v-shaped, flat and pontoon hulls, though it’s likely you’ve heard them referred to as other names in different places.

 Stability is the key feature of pontoon hulls.
-Kayaks with these types of hulls combine the primary stability of a flat hull with the secondary stability of a rounded resulting in the the greatest stability available.
-While these hulls generally lend themselves to decent tracking they aren’t known for their speed.
+Kayaks with these types of hulls combine the primary stability of a flat hull with the secondary stability of a rounded, resulting in the greatest stability available.
+While these hulls generally lend themselves to decent tracking, they aren’t known for their speed.

-Primary Versus Secondary Stability
+Primary Vs. Secondary Stability

 Often, kayaks that are very stable in rough water feel tippy in flat water and vice versa.
 Manufacturers tinker with a number of factors to find the perfect balance of primary and secondary stability for each boat’s intended purpose.
 For example, a kayak intended for coastal fishing will be designed to consider the primary stability needed to fish but also the secondary stability necessary to handle choppy waters.

 Harder chine hulls are known to track slightly better and offer better primary stability but also provide a flatter surface for choppy waters to push up against – thus these boats are more prone to tipping in bad water conditions.
 Hard chine hulls are also popular for play boats because the sharp edges catch waves better and make it easier to perform tricks.
-On the other hand, soft chine hulls are better at providing secondary stability and also are said to generally be faster.
+On the other hand, soft chine hulls are better at providing secondary stability and known to generally be faster.

 Rocker is the curvature of the hull from bow to stern.
-The name rocker comes from the fact that the more rocker a hull has (more curvature), the more likely it is to rock from front (bow) to back (stern).
+The name rocker comes from the fact that the more rocker a hull has, the more likely it is to rock from front (bow) to back (stern).
 More rocker allows for greater maneuverability because the bow and stern have to face less resistance as less of the boat is in the water.
 For this same reason, hulls with more rocker are less effective at tracking than hulls with less rocker.

-Design symmetry, weight positioning, hull materials, water entry line and other more specific features (like sponsons or keel lines) are just a few of the other factors that manufacturers take into consideration when designing a kayak.
+Design symmetry, weight positioning, hull materials, water entry line and other more specific features (like sponsons or keel lines) are some of the other factors that manufacturers take into consideration when designing a kayak.
 However, knowing the basics about hull shape should help you make a more informed decision on which kayak will best suit your needs and purpose.